Believe in WE,

 People with these disorders show symptoms of difficulty with emotional and behavioral self-control.
 Examples include kleptomania (repeated stealing) and intermittent explosive disorder.

-These are disorders in which the person’s sense of self is disrupted, such as dissociative identity disorder and dissociative amnesia.
+These disorders disrupt the person’s sense of self, such as dissociative identity disorder and dissociative amnesia.

 Feeding and Eating Disorders

 These psychiatric disorders are disturbances related to eating, such as anorexia nervosa, bulimia nervosa, and binge eating disorder.

 These disorders stem from the distress that goes with a person’s stated desire to be a different gender.
 The diagnostic criteria in this group differ somewhat among children, adolescents, and adults.

 These psychiatric disorders affect people’s ability to think and reason.
 The disorders in this group include delirium as well as disorders of thinking and reasoning caused by such conditions or diseases as traumatic brain injury or Alzheimer’s disease.

 Neurodevelopment disorders, like attention-deficit/hyperactivity disorder (ADHD), typically begin in childhood and are often thought to be genetic, though a lot is unknown as to what causes them.
 With Qbtech, we can better diagnose ADHD in both children and adults.

 People with these disorders experience repeated and unwanted urges, thoughts, or images (obsessions) and feel driven to take repeated actions in response to them (compulsions).
 Examples include obsessive-compulsive disorder (OCD), hoarding disorder, and hair-pulling disorder (trichotillomania).